-Winner | 2020
+Port of the Year Winner | 2020

-Ownership traded hands several times before the Icy Strait Salmon Company purchased the property in 1932.
+1932.
 Since its inception, the cannery has played a key role in the community.
 Hoonah residents were employed there and when a fire destroyed the town on June 14, 1944, many residents made the cannery their home while the city was rebuilt.